 After an 1864 fire raged through the city, which destroyed most of the Antebellum era buildings, Atlanta rebuilt and embraced a modern bent.
-With world-famous examples such as the High Museum of Modern Art, designed by Pritzker Prize-winning architect Richard Meier and expanded upon by Italian architect Renzo Piano, the city of Atlanta is maintaining the precedents set in the 19th century and continuing to strive for iconic design.
+With world-famous examples such as the High Museum of Modern Art, designed by Pritzker Prize-winning architect Richard Meier and expanded upon by Italian architect Renzo Piano, the city of Atlanta and its Architects are maintaining the precedents set in the 19th century and continuing to strive for iconic design.
 Several of the new structures gracing the Atlanta skyline are Gold and Platinum LEED Certified, showing an appreciation for the importance of sustainability as well as aesthetics.

 Listed here, in no particular order, are Atlanta’s top architectural talents.
 They have contributed greatly to the built environment of Atlanta, whether focused on residential homes, historic renovations, or large-scale commercial projects.
 These architects have the aptitude to work on a variety of project types and sizes, and boast a diverse portfolio.
 Click through and see for yourself who are the 15 best architects of Atlanta, and vote on who you think is the best architect below.

 Bryan Russell Along with partner Staffan Svenson, Bryan is a founder of Dencity Design, a firm that emphasizes a strong collaborative effort with each client.
 Before establishing the firm in 2000, he worked for architecture firms in Westlake, California and Atlanta.
 In his fifteen years of practice, Bryan has built a diverse portfolio of commercial facilities, country clubs, restaurants, and multi- family residential apartments.
 He earned his Bachelor of Architecture from Mississippi State University.